-- 16. Information and communications technologies for sustainable development. - 17.
-Macroeconomic policy questions: - (a) International trade and development; - (b) International financial system and development; - (c) External debt sustainability and development; - (d) Commodities; - (e) Financial inclusion for sustainable development; - (f) Promotion of international cooperation to combat illicit financial flows and strengthen good practices on assets return to foster sustainable development. - 18.
-Follow-up to and implementation of the outcomes of the International Conferences on Financing for Development. - 19.
-Sustainable development: - (a) Implementation of Agenda 21, the Programme for the Further Implementation of Agenda 21 and the outcomes of the World Summit on Sustainable Development and of the United Nations Conference on Sustainable Development (see para.
-110 (d)); - (b) Follow-up to and implementation of the SIDS Accelerated Modalities of Action (SAMOA) Pathway and the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of Small Island Developing States (see para.
-110 (e)); - (c) Disaster risk reduction; - (d) Protection of global climate for present and future generations of humankind; - (e) Implementation of the United Nations Convention to Combat Desertification in Those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa; - (f) Convention on Biological Diversity (see para.
-110 (f));
+- 17. Information and communications technologies for sustainable development. - 18.
+Macroeconomic policy questions: - (a) International trade and development; - (b) International financial system and development; - (c) External debt sustainability and development; - (d) Commodities; - (e) Financial inclusion for sustainable development; - (f) Promotion of international cooperation to combat illicit financial flows and strengthen good practices on assets return to foster sustainable development; - (g) Promoting investments for sustainable development. - 19.
+Follow-up to and implementation of the outcomes of the International Conferences on Financing for Development. - 20.
+Sustainable development: - (a) Towards the achievement of sustainable development: implementation of the 2030 Agenda for Sustainable Development, including through sustainable consumption and production, building on Agenda 21; - (b) Follow-up to and implementation of the SIDS Accelerated Modalities of Action (SAMOA) Pathway and the Mauritius Strategy for the Further Implementation of the Programme of Action for the Sustainable Development of Small Island Developing States; - (c) Disaster risk reduction; - (d) Protection of global climate for present and future generations of humankind; - (e) Implementation of the United Nations Convention to Combat Desertification in Those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa; - (f) Convention on Biological Diversity; - (g) Report of the United Nations Environment Assembly of the United Nations Environment Programme; - (h) Education for sustainable development; - (j) Ensuring access to affordable, reliable, sustainable and modern energy for all; - (k) Combating sand and dust storms; - (l) Strengthening cooperation for integrated coastal zone management for achieving sustainable development (see para.
+110 (a)).

-- (g) Report of the United Nations Environment Assembly of the United Nations Environment Programme; - (h) Education for sustainable development; - (i) Harmony with Nature; - (j) Ensuring access to affordable, reliable, sustainable and modern energy for all; - (k) Combating sand and dust storms; - (l) Sustainable mountain development. - 20.
-Globalization and interdependence: - (a) Role of the United Nations in promoting development in the context of globalization and interdependence; - (b) Science, technology and innovation for sustainable development; - (c) Culture and sustainable development; - (d) Development cooperation with middle-income countries. - 21.
-Groups of countries in special situations: - (a) Follow-up to the Fourth United Nations Conference on the Least Developed Countries; - (b) Follow-up to the second United Nations Conference on Landlocked Developing Countries (see para.
-110 (g)). - 22.
-Eradication of poverty and other development issues: - (a) Implementation of the Third United Nations Decade for the Eradication of Poverty (2018-2027); - (b) Women in development; - (c) Human resources development; - (d) Eradicating rural poverty to implement the 2030 Agenda for Sustainable Development (see para.
-112). - 23.
-Operational activities for development: - (a) Operational activities for development of the United Nations system; - (b) South-South cooperation for development. - 24.
-Agriculture development, food security and nutrition.
+- 22. Globalization and interdependence: - (a) Science, technology and innovation for sustainable development; - (b) Culture and sustainable development; - (c) Development cooperation with middle-income countries. - 23.
+Groups of countries in special situations: - (a) Follow-up to the Fourth United Nations Conference on the Least Developed Countries; - (b) Follow-up to the second United Nations Conference on Landlocked Developing Countries. - 24.
+Eradication of poverty and other development issues: - (a) Implementation of the Third United Nations Decade for the Eradication of Poverty (2018-2027); - (b) Eradicating rural poverty to implement the 2030 Agenda for Sustainable Development. - 25.
+Operational activities for development: - (a) Operational activities for development of the United Nations system; - (b) South-South cooperation for development. - 26.
+Agriculture development, food security and nutrition: - (a) Agriculture development, food security and nutrition; - (b) Natural plant fibres and sustainable development (see para.
+110 (b)). - 27.
+Towards global partnerships.

-60. Permanent sovereignty of the Palestinian people in the Occupied Palestinian Territory, including East Jerusalem, and of the Arab population in the occupied Syrian Golan over their natural resources.
+64. Permanent sovereignty of the Palestinian people in the Occupied Palestinian Territory, including East Jerusalem, and of the Arab population in the occupied Syrian Golan over their natural resources.

-- 121. Revitalization of the work of the General Assembly (see para.
-110 (l)). - 136.
+- 122. Revitalization of the work of the General Assembly (see para.
+108 (k)). - 139.
 Programme planning (see para.
-113 (a)).
+111 (a)).